EMP White LogoErin Morrison Photography Logo

 Erin Morrison Photography

-At the end of the day, everyone is going to have an opinion about where you should have your ceremony.
+At the end of the day, everyone will have an opinion about where you should have your ceremony.
 What’s most important is what makes you happy.
 If that means you smooch your spouse-to-be under mature trees in an East Tennessee field or get married in the backyard of your childhood home, so be it.
-It’s your day, and wherever your wedding venue ends up being it will be perfect.
+It’s your day, and wherever your wedding venue ends up being, it will be perfect.
 If you’re still unsure about where to have your ceremony, talk to your wedding planner or your professional wedding photographer.
-Believe me, we’re a great source of inspiration!
+Believe me; we’re a great source of inspiration!
 And please, feel free to peruse my blog and wedding portfolio, and contact us any day to photograph your wedding ceremony.

 Planning Your Wedding Ceremony Location